SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 1. Open a new window in [Visual Studio Code](https://code.visualstudio.com/) and navigate to "**Extensions**" on the activity bar.
 1. Search "SharePoint Embedded" in the Extensions view.
 You can also view the extension in [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SharepointEmbedded.ms-sharepoint-embedded-vscode-extension).
-1. Press **"Install"** and the SharePoint Embedded icon will load on the activity bar.
+1. Press **"Install"** and the SharePoint Embedded icon will appear on the activity bar.
 1. Select on the icon to open the SharePoint Embedded view and create a container type with trial configuration.

 ![SharePoint Embedded VS Extensions](../images/vsx-images/1downloadvsx.png)